 Some auto repair shops will skip the step of lubricating the guide pins.
 But while some say it's not essential, it's a good step in keeping your brakes operational and making sure they can stand up to the wear and tear they'll face on the road.

-For more information about brakes and other related topics, follow the links on the next page.
+For more information about brakes and other related topics, follow the links below.